yjwong/cherami/README.md

 Installation
 ------------
 Installation is not required.
-However, the [tweepy](https://github.com/tweepy/tweepy) library is required to run the classifier.
+However, the following dependencies are required to run the classifier:

+ * [tweepy](https://github.com/tweepy/tweepy), a library for Twitter
+ * [iso8601](https://pypi.python.org/pypi/iso8601/), a library to parse ISO 8601
+   formatted dates

 Configuration
 -------------
+The training set is provided as a file.

+There are sources where tweets can be obtained:

+ * Link (A status link is supplied)
+ * Twitter (Uses Twitter's Streaming API)
+ * File (Uses JSON data from a file)

-One needs to be registered on [Twitter Developers](https://dev.twitter.com/) in order to obtain the required information:
+To use Twitter's Streaming API, one needs to be registered on [Twitter Developers](https://dev.twitter.com/) in order to obtain the required
+information:

  * OAuth consumer key
  * OAuth consumer secret
  * OAuth access token key
  * OAuth access token secret

-Once you have the above information, modify `cherami/config.py` accordingly.
+Modify `cherami/config.py` accordingly.

 Running
 -------